 Select this option if you do not want to use Slow Ramp.
+If you select this option, we recommend you do not use the Least Connections load balancing method.

 Application Health

 In this section, you answer questions about how you want to implement application health monitoring on the BIG-IP system.